React SEO: How to Optimize Web Applications for Search Engines

 Step 3.
 Serving and Ranking

-The final step of Google's Indexing Process is Serving and Ranking, whereas the other actions all happen behind the scenes; serving and ranking is the visual, dopamine-inducing aspect of SEO.
+The final step of Google's Indexing Process is Serving and Ranking, whereas the other actions all happen behind the scenes; serving and ranking are the visual dopamine–inducing aspects of SEO.

 In this step, the machine matches your content to queries that may be relevant to a query.
-Relevancy could be determined by hundreds of factors, including the searcher's location, language, and device.
+Relevancy to search queries could be determined by hundreds of factors, including the searcher's location, language, and device.
 However, a general rule of thumb for content is that it should follow E-E-A-T:

 Demonstrating these four aspects will ensure your web app ranks well on the Search Engine Results Page.